maddoglee/bom-radar-gif/README.md

 # bom-radar-gif
-Python code to pull data from the Australian BOM (Bureau of Meteorology) and create an animated gif on a raspberry pi.
+Python code to pull data from the Australian BOM (Bureau of Meteorology) and create an animated gif on a raspberry pi zero.
 This is then used for display on an iPad2 using HA Dashboard.
 This is the only way I could get the BOM radar working well on the iPad2 along with Home Assistant data.
+I was inspired and used code from this site which was really helpful! https://medium.com/@rolanditaru/create-an-animated-gif-of-the-weather-radar-in-australia-37446a0f4de0

 ## **Installation**